AL-WARD69/AL-WARD69/README.md

 <br/>

 <div align="center">
- 👩🏻‍🎓 I studied software engineering at the University of Science and Technology - Yemen
+ 👩🏻‍🎓 I studied software engineering at the University of Science and Technology - Yemen   <br/>
- 🔭 I’m currently working on **a marketplace**
+ 🔭 I’m currently working on **a marketplace**<br/>

- 👩🏻‍💻 I have many software projects in website design and desktop application development
+ 👩🏻‍💻 I have many software projects in website design and desktop application development<br/>

  💭 Currently learning about data analytics
  </div>